halfhorst/Sigrun/README.md

 ## TODO
 - Error handling AWS calls
 - A watchdog Lambda `cron` to shutdown long-running servers
-- Enable server configuration through `create-server`
+- Enable game-specific server configuration through `create-server`
 - Add command to copy world data to S3 with an expiration date and provid a presigned URL
+    - Eliminate EBS entirely?
 - Add a connection API to the host

 ## Getting Started